MaxNoddings/dev-logs/README.md

 * Learned strategies about how to upload to GitHub every day
 * Learned more about embedded systems, how they work, and how to pursue a career in embedded systems
 * Learned about how to craft a great SWE resume and cover letter

+### 02/08/2024

+Today I...
+* Thought out some ways to post project photos on portfolio page
+* Thought about roadmap ahead and what projects to focus on next
+* Thought about best entry points into the space industry
+* Networked on LinkedIn